 - Preheat oven to 425 degrees F. Line a tray with parchment paper while the tofu is marinating.

 - Drain the tofu.
 In a shallow dish, combine cashew milk and lemon juice.

 - In a second dish, combine flour and sea salt.
 In a third dish, combine bread crumbs, nutritional yeast, garlic powder, paprika, black pepper and salt.

 - Dip the tofu into the milk, shaking off excess, then coat in flour, dip into the milk again, then cover with breadcrumb mixture.
 Transfer to the prepared tray.
 Repeat with all pieces of tofu.
-Once all the tofu is coated, spray with cooking spray or brush the tops with olive oil before baking.
+Once all the tofu is coated brush the tops with olive oil before baking.

 - Bake for 25-30 minutes, flipping halfway through.
 Serve with your fav dip.